JerrodxHavig/JerrodxHavig/README.md

 <p align='left'> 📫 First-year computer science student, with 3 years' experience in software development and website design.
 My passion for technology brought me to Riverside City College where I am working on my Associate's degree.</p>

 Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
 I pay *a lot of attention to detail* to generate best products.
+Check out my cheatsheets - [here's the repo](https://github.com/devHavig/cheatsheets)

 ## 👨‍💻 Software Development Projects